Optimally frequency synchronized networks of non identical Kuramoto oscillators: Algorithm

-Condition (B) ensures that a stable configuration is sought as a priority, and that only after this condition has been met is economic considerations (A) taken into account.
-When none of theses conditions are met, the local network modification $W^{n+1}(i_{sel}j) $ is rejected and the algorithm restarts from the first step with $W^{n}(i_{sel}j)$. \end{enumerate} Some remarks are in order: i) A forth order Runge Kutta scheme is used, with an adaptative time increment. ii) Adaptation is done on the fly and the intermediates stages 2 and 4 are expected to allow the oscillators to converge to their asymptotic state.
-Especially, the oscillators which have unsuccessfully tried a new ingoing system of connections do not return to their pre-trial state, but continue on their way. iii) In the numerical simulation, the condition $R=0$ is substituted with the more realistic one $R \le R_{seuil}$. iv) As it is, the possible decrease of $R(i_{sel})$ forced by (B) is not necessarily accompanied by a decrease (or at least a stationarity) of $R(j), j \notin {\cal S}$.
-Therefore, convergence towards a global synchronized network is far from being obvious. v) If the condition for acceptance of the configuration change had been $R_{tot}^{n}>R_{tot}^{n+1}$ i.e. if it had involved the whole network, then convergence to a local minima of $R_{tot}$ would have been ensured.
-But this would have been at the cost of the existence of a central control system capable of estimating $R_{tot}$, which we don't want.
+Condition (B) ensures that a stable configuration is sought as a priority, and that only after this condition has been met that economic considerations (A) is taken into account.
+When none of theses conditions are fulfiled, the local network modification $W^{n+1}(i_{sel}j) $ is rejected and the algorithm restarts from the beginning with $W^{n}(i_{sel}j)$. \end{enumerate} Some remarks are in order: i) A forth order Runge Kutta scheme with an adaptative time increment is used. ii) Adaptation is done on the fly and the intermediates stages 1 and 4 are expected to allow the oscillators to converge to an asymptotic state. iii) In the numerical simulation, the condition $R=0$ is substituted with the more realistic one $R \le R_{thres}$. iv) As it is, the possible decrease of $R(i_{sel})$ forced by (B) is not necessarily accompanied by a decrease (or at least stationarity) of $R(j), j \notin {\cal S}$.
+Therefore, convergence towards a global synchronized network is far from being obvious. v) Instead of eq.(\ref{decision}), a more classic approach would have been to minimize $C(i_{sel})=R(i_{sel})+M_{in}(i_{sel}) / \delta$, where $\delta$ is a characteristic positive mass which has to be suitably chosen.
+As $R(i_{sel})$ decreases and $M_{in}(i_{sel}) / \delta$ increases with $M_{in}(i_{sel})$, then for large enough value of $\delta$ there exists $M^{min}_{in}$ for which $C(i_{sel})$ displays a minimum.
+We have performed numerical simulations with this choice and observed that it gives rise to clusters of synchronization with a typical $M^{min}_{in}$ mass.
+Global synchronization is reached only for large value of $\delta$.
+In a way, our choice (eq.(\ref{decision})) corresponds to the limit $\delta \longrightarrow \infty$.